Koms0102/gmdb-monolithd/README.md

 * Added jococo for code coverage

 ### To Dockerize
-* NOTE: Database must be running and contain a database named 'gmdb' (can be empty), and if in another container, must be on the same network specified below
+* NOTE: MySql must be running and contain a database named 'gmdb' (can be empty), and if in another container, must be on the same network specified below
 1. Build the docker image: ` docker build -t gmdb/monolith . `
 1. Run the docker image
 ```